UniLogin/UniLogin/docs/source/relayer.rst

 There are two ways to setup relayer :ref:`from command line<from-command-line>` and :ref:`programmatically<programmatically>`.

-If you would like to have your own domain, jump to the section :ref:`ENS registration<ens-registration>` To build custom relayer jump to :ref:`Custom relayer<custom-relayer>`
+If you would like to use your own domain, jump to the section :ref:`ENS registration<ens-registration>` To learn how to build custom relayer jump to :ref:`Custom relayer<custom-relayer>`

 .. _from-command-line:

 From command line
 ^^^^^^^^^^^^^^^^^

-To start relayer from command line, download UniversalLoginSDK from github and:
+To start relayer from command line, clone `UniversalLoginSDK <https://github.com/UniversalLogin/UniversalLoginSDK>`_ github repository and follow steps:

+**1. Setup environment**

-1. Create ``.env`` file in ``/universal-login-relayer`` directory and fill up .env file with parameters:
+Create ``.env`` file in ``/universal-login-relayer`` directory and fill up .env file with parameters:

   - **JSON_RPC_URL** : string - JSON-RPC URL of an Ethereum node
   - **PORT** : number - relayer endpoint